530

 18

-Marco Biagi was an Italian jurist.
+Marco Biagi was an Italian jurist and economist.
 A native of Bologna, he was professor of labour law and industrial relations at the University of Modena.

 18

-Agostino Gemelli was an Italian Franciscan friar, physician and psychologist, who was also the founder and first Rector of the Università Cattolica del Sacro Cuore of Milan.
+Agostino Gemelli OFM was an Italian Capuchin friar, physician and psychologist, who was also the founder and first rector of the Università Cattolica del Sacro Cuore of Milan.

 18